KoelLabs/.github/profile/README.md

 Training code will be open-sourced under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

 ### A Mozilla Builders Project
-We are excited to participate in the [2024 cohort](https://future.mozilla.org/builders/2024_cohort/) of the Mozilla Builders Accelerator.
+We are excited to have participated in the [2024 cohort](https://future.mozilla.org/builders/2024_cohort/) of the Mozilla Builders Accelerator.

 ### Repositories
 - Machine Learning data processing, training, and evaluation code: [Link](https://github.com/KoelLabs/ML)
 - Web Application: [Link](https://github.com/KoelLabs/webapp)
+- Python ML inference server: [Link](https://github.com/KoelLabs/server)

 ### Contributing
-We are not yet at the stage of receiving pull requests.
-You are welcome to get involved with suggestions/feedback in Github discussions and through issues on our public repos.
-Support through the PayPal and Patreon links at the top of the README is always appreciated.
+Checkout our [contributing guidelines here](https://github.com/KoelLabs/.github/blob/main/CONTRIBUTING.md).
+You are welcome to get involved with suggestions/feedback through issues on our public repos.
+Support through the PayPal and Patreon links at the top of the README is always appreciated (this goes towards our data collection and model training efforts and supports us financially).
 Happy language learning!